GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-6/genesis-6.englishNatural.md

 that they were good;
 and they took to themselves women, from all which they chose.

-And He-Who-Is (YHWH) said, "My Wind will judge not in the Earth (Adam) to the-age, in moreover he is flesh;
+And He-Who-Is (YHWH) said, "My Wind will judge not in Earth (Adam) to the-age, in moreover he is flesh;
 and his days will be a hundred and twenty years."